mohammadtz/EasyLocalize/README.md

 // ....
 ```

-Than You can use It like this:
+Than You can use it like below:
 ```csharp
 [ApiController]
 [Route("api/[Controller]")]